 We tend to forget the internet is still in its infancy and the landscape is constantly changing.

-As I type this article, there are thousands of new users getting online for the first time.
+There are thousands of new users getting online for the first time every day.
 There are also thousands of new websites and online properties being created, improved upon, neglected, and everything in between.

 Why does Google need so many fixes and improvements?